docker-archive/ucp_lab/README.md

 		$ docker-compose up -d

-	It will take a couple minutes for the compose to complete, and several lines 	of text will scroll by.
+	It will take several minutes for the compose to complete, and several lines of text will scroll by.
 It should finish similar to this

 		Creating ubuntu_voting-app_1
 		Pulling result-app (dockercond2/dockercon-result-app:latest)...